 Who Endorses Us

 We’ve got scores of Grammy award-winning engineers who are mentors for the Recording Connection.
-We also have endorsements from some music icons, people like Russell Simmons, Hans Zimmer, and Tim Palmer.
-Some of the biggest names in the industry are behind this age-old apprenticeship (externship) approach in learning.
+We also have endorsements from some music icons, people like Russell Simmons, and Hans Zimmer.
+Some of the biggest names in the industry are behind this age-old externship approach in learning.

 Why do they endorse us?
-They endorse us because they know what you should know, and that is that the best way to get into this business: to be in the door of a real recording studio and to have connections.
+They endorse us because they know that the way to get into this business is to get in the door of a real recording studio and to have connections.

 Message to Parents